NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 Map.addLayer(CLBJ_SHADE, {color: 'black'}, 'Shade', 0);
 ```

+Next let's split the data for each species into training and test data, using an 80/20 split.

 ```javascript
 // Create training and test subsets for each class (i.e., species types) using stratified random sampling (80/20%)